Table of Contents

 The two words are often used interchangeably.
 Fellowships usually provide support for post-baccalaureate education and are based on academic merit.
 Scholarships usually provide support for undergraduate education and are based on academic merit or financial need.

 - What is the difference between a "fellowship" and a "traineeship"?

 A fellowship is a merit-based stipend award that an individual student wins competitively.
 The student applies (or is nominated) directly to the funding source.
 The competition can be national (e.g., the National Science Foundation Fellowship) or University-wide (e.g., the Graduate School Doctoral Dissertation Fellowship) or department wide (e.g., fellowships from department funds.)
 The stipend is set by the funding agency each fiscal year.
 It is a non-service award requiring that the student be actively enrolled in a graduate program.
 Depending on the source of funding, the fellowship may provide tuition and health benefits in addition to the stipend.
 Traineeships are awarded competitively to a group of faculty members in a particular disciplinary or interdisciplinary area, the discipline having been specified in advance by the funding agency.
 The University faculty group awarded the training grant identifies the recipients from among its students interested in studying in the targeted field.
 The agency invites proposals for the support and graduate level training of future scholars, scientists or engineers, in specific areas of interest.
-The training grant usually provides tuition and health insurance in addition to the trainee stipend.
+The training grant usually provides full or partial tuition and health insurance in addition to the trainee stipend.